Rediscover the Roycroft Campus

 New Classes Just added to the Schedule

 What better way to start the New Year then by expanding your creative side and learning a new skill.
 Our 2014 class schedule is slowly filling up with many of the crafts that made The Roycroft Campus famous including Painting, Metalworking, Printing and Stained Glass.
-Just added for February, Master Roycroft Artisan Yvonne Stoklosa will be teaching a two-day workshop on the basic skills needed to make a 4-sided panel stained glass lamp in the Arts & Crafts style.
+Just added for the summer, Master Roycroft Artisan Ron VanOstrand will be teaching a three-day workshop on Metalsmithing in August.
+This will go along with his beginner metalsmithing class in July.
 Click on Classes to view the current offerings and continue to visit with more workshops being added to the schedule.